Selling Fake Drugs Laws in Nevada

-Along with your drug defense lawyer, you can contest the different areas of your case such as the arrest, the evidences, and the claims of parties involved to help strengthen your claim of innocence and absence of interest in how to make fake drugs to sell.
+Along with your drug defense lawyer, you can contest the different areas of your case such as the arrest, the pieces of evidence, and the claims of parties involved to help strengthen your claim of innocence and absence of interest in how to make fake drugs to sell.
 Similar to real drug selling and controlled substances possession, you can use defenses like:

-- Substance was not meant to be an illegal drug but police made it seem so
+- The substance was not meant to be an illegal drug but police made it seem so

 - You were unlawfully seized and searched